Council on the Ageing

 The organisation also provides annual health checks for older people through the "Health & Social Protection for the Elderly" programme.MAEP has advocated for a national strategy addressing the issues of the ageing Mongolian population.
 Their work on this has been adopted by the Government and is now part of a national social strategy until 2030.

-MAEP became an Affiliate of the HelpAge International network in 2000 and took part in the global Age Demands Action campaign for the first time in the same year.
+MAEP became a HelpAge global network member in 2000 and took part in the global Age Demands Action campaign for the first time in the same year.

 Pakistan Medico International

 Pakistan Medico International (SWA or PMI) was founded by Pakistani students and campaigners in Germany.
 In the early 1980s they recognised the need to support older people and since have run a number of community based projects for older people, including ophthalmic work.